Volatility describes how much an investment bounces around in price.

 Volatility describes the size and frequency of an investment’s price swings.
 It’s important to understand the volatility of your investments because volatility is one of the most important measures of risk.
 It’s not necessarily better to only invest in low- or high-volatility investments.
 Instead, what’s most important is to make sure that the whole mix of your portfolio has the right level of volatility for you.

-- The stock market (and other risky investments) tends to become more volatile during bear markets (when stocks fall) or anytime investors are worried about risk.
+The stock market (and other risky investments) tend to become more volatile during bear markets (when stocks fall) or anytime investors are worried about risk.